riverrun/aiourlstatus/README.rst

 Features
 ~~~~~~~~

+Alinkcheck can be used as a command line application, or it can be imported and
+called from an interactive python, or ipython, shell.

 Alinkcheck parses text files, and then checks all the urls it finds.
 It can be used, for example, to check the links in files output by databases.